LucasAmos/lucasamos.dev-next/src/posts/productive.md

 1. Published my first academic paper [The State of FaaS: An analysis of public Functions-as-a-Service providers](https://arxiv.org/abs/2408.03021) in the proceeding of the 2024 IEEE 17th International Conference on Cloud Computing, one of world's most prestigious academic journals.

-2. Gained the AWS Solutions Architech Professional certification, arguably the AWS certification that requires the most detailed and broad knowledge.
+2. Gained the AWS Solutions Architect Professional certification, arguably the AWS certification that requires the most detailed and broad knowledge.

 3. Read 19 books, mainly historical non-fiction & biography but also the first four of the Harry Potter series.